apache/activemq-cpp/README.txt

 3 Doxygen
 --------------------------------------------------------------------------

-To generate the doxygen documentation for the project, just run:
+To generate the Doxygen documentation for the project, just run:

   make doxygen-run

 4 Running Tests
 --------------------------------------------------------------------------